hannbella18/digital-wedding-project/README.md

-# Majlis Raikan Cinta 💍
+# Digital Wedding Card 💍

 A mobile-first digital wedding invitation website created for the wedding celebration